AHartmaier/pyLabFEA/README.md

 ## Documentation

 Online documentation for pyLabFEA can be found under [https://ahartmaier.github.io/pyLabFEA/](https://ahartmaier.github.io/pyLabFEA/).
-For offline use, open docs/index.html to browse through the contents.
+For offline use, open docs/index.html in your local copy to browse through the contents.
 The documentation has been generated using [Sphinx](http://www.sphinx-doc.org/en/master/).

 ## Jupyter notebooks